 In the United States, we are used to the idea of cultural sensitivity and cultural tolerance.
 One slip of the tongue and a person could receive a verbal backhand that would make anybody cry.
 This is what the President is dealing with.
 According to Fox News,

-“the White House said the President misspoke Tuesday in bestowing the Medal of Freedom posthumously on Jan Kozielewski, alias Karski, a Polish emissary who in 1943 alerted Allied leaders to mass killing of Jews.
+“The White House said the President misspoke Tuesday in bestowing the Medal of Freedom posthumously on Jan Kozielewski, alias Karski, a Polish emissary who in 1943 alerted Allied leaders to the mass killing of Jews.
 In order to gather first-hand evidence he risked his life and was secretly smuggled into the Warsaw Ghetto and a death camp.”

 So what was so offensive that the Polish Prime Minster spoke up?
 The President said “Polish Death Camps.”
 Apparently, in Poland, it is a culturally -sensitive topic.
 Because there were so many Poles killed during this time period, the correct term is “Nazi Death Camp in occupied Poland.”
-It’s not unusual to hear “German Death Camp”and to know that not all Germans were a part of the killing.
+It’s not unusual to hear “German Death Camp” and to know that not all Germans were a part of the killing.
 I know this is a culturally sensitive subject, but the President was correctly referring to the location of the death camp while giving out an award for bravery.
-I am sure his speech writer has been yelled at for not knowing this cultural misstep.
+I am sure his speechwriter has been yelled at for not knowing this cultural misstep.
 Because we all know that Presidents don’t write their own speeches, why can’t we give the President a break?